 So, while air duct cleaning removes mold in many situations, it must be part of a broader strategy that includes moisture control and, if needed, expert remediation to ensure mold doesn’t return.

-Why Mold Grows in Air Ducts?
+Why Does Mold Keep Growing Inside Your Air Ducts?

 Mold thrives in dark, moist, and warm environments, making HVAC systems an ideal breeding ground.
 Let’s explore what encourages mold growth in ducts: